How To Stop Your Dog Digging Holes

 Above all, realize that boredom often leads to the digging behavior, so do what you can to keep your dog more engaged.
 Give your dog attention and human contact, so they feel more occupied and entertained.
 While it’s possible to train the behavior out of them, it’s likely to come out in the form of a different destructive behavior if it’s fuelled by boredom.

-Keeping interesting toys around, giving lots of exercise, and spending time with your dog are all essential for reducing the likelihood of the boredom-fuelled behavior.
+Keeping interesting toys around, giving lots of exercise and spending time with your dog are all essential for reducing the likelihood of boredom-fuelled behavior.
 If none of this works, then providing a safe area to dig is usually the safest idea for now